Ravest95/DeepDiveEmulator/README.md

 # How to install the program:
 - Click on the green Code button and press Download ZIP.
 - Extract the folder wherever you want.
+- Rename the "DeepDiveEmulator-main" to whatever you want.
 - Launch the DeepDiveEmulator\xampp\setup_xampp.bat.
-(You will need to do it every time you move the program to new folder).
+(You will need to do it every time you move the program to new folder or rename it).
 - Wait untill message "Press any key to continue . . ." will pop up and press any key.
 - Open DeepDiveEmulator\Certificates.
 - For every file here you will need to do two things: